HarshaBeth/Boston-Area-Price-and-Crime-Prediction/README.md

 Link to YT explanation: https://youtu.be/Ly8c4S4XE5I

 This project combines multiple years of crime records in Boston with housing price datasets.
 We perform preprocessing to clean the data and generate visualizations to better understand trends, distributions, and relationships.

+🔍 **Crime & Safety panel (historical visualization, not predictive)**
+- Uses past Boston crime data to compute and visualize:
+  - 5-year monthly crime trend for the selected ZIP
+  - Offense mix over the last 12 months (e.g., property vs. violent vs. other)
+  - A “safety context” comparing the selected ZIP’s incidents-per-1,000 residents over the last 12 months to the city average and a couple of other high-incident ZIPs
+- Charts are descriptive only; they are based purely on historical records and are intended as informational visualizations, not risk ratings or guarantees.

 ---